 When Should I Contact a Birth Injury Lawyer?

-If you suspect that something went wrong during the birth process that should not have occurred or could have been prevented or that your child did not receive proper care after delivery, resulting in catastrophic injuries, you should contact a lawyer.
+If you suspect that something went wrong during the birth process that should not have occurred or could have been prevented, or that your child did not receive proper care after delivery, resulting in catastrophic injuries, you should contact a lawyer.

 What’s the Difference Between a Birth Defect and a Birth Injury?

-Many people use birth defect and birth injury interchangeably, but the reality is they are two separate things.
+Many people use birth defect and birth injury interchangeably, but the reality is that they are two separate things.
 The main difference between the two is what causes them.

 A birth injury is caused by trauma during the birthing process.
 A birth defect happens while the child is still in utero.
 Typically, a birth defect is caused by a genetic or environmental factor, whereas a birth injury is caused by the actions or inactions of medical professionals during the birthing process.